talkjs/talkjs-examples/java/spring-boot/README.md

 # TalkJS and Spring Boot example

+This is an example project for TalkJS's tutorial on [how to build a Spring Boot chat app with TalkJS](https://talkjs.com/resources/how-to-add-chat-into-a-spring-boot-app/).

 This example demonstrates how to integrate TalkJS with a Java application that uses the Spring Boot framework.
 There are two projects present inside the repo:

 - The `SpringBootTalkJS` project contains the Spring Boot backend, which serves a REST endpoint with user data.